 Other Historic Places on Camano Island include:

-Camano Island Inn (former boarding house/resort/nursing home now b&b)
+Camano Island Inn (former boarding house/resort/nursing home small hotel)

 Elger [Algers] Bay Schoolhouse (private residence)